Prengelshausen/pokestarter_crudapp/README.md

 # pokestarter_crudapp
 Vue 3 Application displaying all the Pokemon Starters of every Generation so far, in a simple CRUD-App

-still in progress... stay tuned
+This is a current personal project of mine that is still in progress... stay tuned